ps3lab/ps3lab.github.io/src/generated/publications.md

 Jinho Jung and Stephen Tong and Hong Hu and Jungwon Lim and Yonghwi Jin and Taesoo Kim.
 2021. "<span class="nocase">WINNIE: Fuzzing Windows Applications with Harness Synthesis and Fast Cloning</span>."
 In *Proceedings of the 28th Annual Network and Distributed System Security Symposium (NDSS 2021)*.
 Virtual

-## 2020

-Rui Zhong and Yongheng Chen and Hong Hu and Hangfan Zhang and Wenke Lee and Dinghao Wu.
-2020. "<span class="nocase">SQUIRREL: Testing Database Management Systems with Language Validity and Coverage Feedback</span>."
-In *Proceedings of the 27th ACM Conference on Computer and Communications Security (CCS 2020)*.
-Orlando, USA

-Jinho Jung and Hong Hu and Joy Arulraj and Taesoo Kim and Woonhak Kang.
-2020. "<span class="nocase">APOLLO: Automatic Detection and Diagnosis of Performance Regressions in Database Systems</span>."
-In *Proceedings of the 46th International Conference on Very Large Data Bases (VLDB 2020)*.
-Tokyo, Japan

-Ren Ding and Hong Hu and Wen Xu and Taesoo Kim.
-2020. "<span class="nocase">DESENSITIZATION: Privacy-Aware and Attack-Preserving Crash Report</span>."
-In *Proceedings of the 27th Annual Network and Distributed System Security Symposium (NDSS 2020)*.
-San Diego, CA